thexhr/openbsd-timemachine/README.md

 If rsnapshot works as expected we can now configure the script that runs it automatically.

-## The backup script
+## Connect the disk to start a Backup

-The [script](openbsd-timemachine-backup.sh) is quite simple and just decrypts the disk, mounts it and runs rsnapshot to create an incremental backup.  **If you followed the steps above, there is no need to change anything.**
+The [script](openbsd-timemachine-backup.sh) is quite simple and just decrypts the disk, mounts it and runs rsnapshot to create an incremental backup.

-In case you deviate from the steps above or want to change something, double check the following points:

-* To avoid nested mounts, the script uses /backup as mount point for the external device.
-If you prefer another location you have to change the MNTPOIN variable at the beginning of the script and don't forget to change rsnapshot's config as well.
-* As seen above, I created the outer partition as sdXa (note the small letter 'a') and the inner partition as sdXi (note the small letter 'i').
-If you chose a different partition in disklabel you have to change the bioctl and mount commands.
-* If you chose different names for rsnapshot's backup levels (so others that alpha, beta, ...) you have to modify the script accordingly.
+Once you connect the disk you should see a backup job running and similar output to the following in `/var/log/messages` (timestamps cut).
 Upon the first call, a counter is written to the backup disk.
 Every 8th run, a rsnapshot gamma backup is done, every 4th run a beta backup, and an alpha backup on all other runs.

-Once you connect the disk you should see a backup job running and similar output to the following in `/var/log/messages` (timestamps cut):

 ```
 sd2 at scsibus4 targ 1 lun 0: <WD, Elements 25A1, 1018> serial.105825a214463442